Magnets and Magnetism

 are also easily capable of erasing the magnetically stored information

-on credit cards, computer floppy disks, and cassette tapes, so take
+on credit cards, computer floppy disks, and cassette tapes,

 If you are showing magnets to a very young person for the first time,